Everything You Need to Know About How to Bathe a Newborn

 If this spot cleaning approach doesn’t quite do it for you and you want to go the extra mile, you could consider a sponge bath, which has all the bells and whistles of a regular bath (there’s more water involved, every body part gets washed), while still respecting the cardinal rule of newbie-bathing: don’t submerge that umbilical cord stump!
 Just remember that though the sponge bath might appeal to your overachieving tendencies (we see you, Virgo), it should not be done more than three times a week, as newborn skin is delicate and prone to dryness and irritation.

-How do I give a sponge bath?Step 1: Pick your location
+How do I give a sponge bath?1.
+Pick your location

 Designate your work space—you want your baby to be lying on a flat but comfortable surface in a warm room.
 (Most experts agree that the ideal temperature for a baby’s room is between 68 and 72 degrees.)
 You can fill your kitchen sink with water and use the countertop, but even newborns can squirm their way off elevated surfaces, so you’ll need to keep one hand on your baby’s body throughout the process.
 Not sure you possess that degree of dexterity at the moment?
 Forget the sink and opt for a basin of water instead—a changing pad or extra thick blanket on the floor will do just fine for baby and make things easier for you.